contentful/contentful-migration/README.md

 The Contentful Management SDK will be accessible via the `contentfulManagement` global variable.

 Check the [releases](https://github.com/contentful/contentful-management.js/releases) page to know which versions are available.

+### Legacy browsers:

+This library also comes with a legacy version to support Internet Explorer 11 and other older browsers.
+It already contains a polyfill for Promises.

+To support legacy browsers in your application, use `contentful-management.legacy.min.js` instead of `contentful-management.min.js`

 ## Authentication